Kia Engine Oil Change

 - Screw the new oil filter in and tighten it by hand.
 If you prefer to use a torque wrench, tighten the filter to 11.5 ft-lb.

-- Add Engine Oil – Remove the oil filler cap on top of the engine.
-The oil filter cap should be labeled and usually has stamped the recommended oil type.
-Remove the cap by unscrewing it counterclockwise.
+- Add Engine Oil—Remove the oil filler cap on top of the engine.
+The oil filter cap should be labeled and usually stamped with the recommended oil type.
+Unscrew the cap counterclockwise.
 Insert a funnel into the oil filler hole.

 - Slowly pour the oil into the engine.
 Add the required quarts as indicated in your owner’s manual.
 Once you add the recommended engine oil, reinstall the filler cap.

-- Check Engine Oil Level – Now, we need to start the engine.
-Before you do that, you should always check the engine oil level.
+- Check Engine Oil Level – Start the engine for 3 minutes to circulate the oil inside the engine.
+Turn off the engine and wait for a few minutes before checking the engine oil level.
 Make sure the oil is below the FULL mark but above the LOW.

 Reset Kia Oil Service Interval

-The following are instructions on resetting the Distance Reminder on Kia Optima.
-These instructions may vary on different Kia models.
+The following are instructions on resetting the Distance Reminder on a Kia Optima.
+These instructions may vary between models.

 - Press and hold the RESET button until the instrument cluster displays Engine Oil Service Reminder